wlperry/umd_biostats/ecostats_lectures/lecture_18/18_01_lecture_powerpoint.docx.md

     -   **Shepard diagram** (or stress plot) is primary diagnostic tool for NMDS
-    -   shows relationship between original dissimilarities (x-axis) and ordination distances (y-axis), with a fitted monotonic line.
+    -   shows relationship between original dissimilarities (x-axis) and ordination distances (y-axis) with a fitted monotonic line
     -   If NMDS is working well - points should closely follow the line
     -   Scatter indicates loss of information.
 :::